martinjaros/nanotalk2/README.md

 To make the client work behind NAT you need to either enable "full-cone" if the router supports it or setup UDP port forwarding.
 The default port is **5004**.

 The client can play a sound file to indicate an incoming call; use the `--call-sound` option.
-For more options see `nanotalk --help`
+For more options see `nanotalk --help`.

-## License
-Use with GNU General Public License, version 2
-(or ask me for relicensing)